geekmini/nestjs-event-emitter/README.md

 ### Sync Event Handler
 - `The EventEmitter calls all listeners synchronously in the order in which they were registered.` from [node.js](https://nodejs.dev/en/api/v19/events/#asynchronous-vs-synchronous)
-- Therefore, for long-running blocking task, it may block the single thread of node.js [stackoverflow](https://stackoverflow.com/questions/38881170/when-should-i-use-eventemitter#answer-70733222)
+- Whether the call is sync or async, long-running task will block the whole application after all.
+So I don't agree with this. [stackoverflow](https://stackoverflow.com/questions/38881170/when-should-i-use-eventemitter#answer-70733222)

 ### Async Event Handler
 - it will lead to unhandled exceptions and we need extra code to deal with this case [node.js](https://nodejs.dev/en/api/v19/events/#capture-rejections-of-promises)